-On November 6, 2014, Mr. Michel and Vericel entered into an Employment Agreement (the "Michel Employment Agreement").
-Mr. Michel received an annual base salary of \$365,000 for 2016, which is reviewed annually by the Compensation Committee.
+On September 15, 2017, Mr. Michel and Vericel entered into an Amended and Restated Employment Agreement (the "Michel Employment Agreement").
+As of March 11, 2019, Mr. Michel's current annual base salary is \$398,000 which is reviewed annually by the Compensation Committee.
 Mr. Michel is also eligible to receive cash incentive compensation as determined by Vericel.
-Mr. Michel's target annual incentive compensation is currently 40% of his base salary.
-Under the Michel Employment Agreement, from time to time and at the discretion of the Compensation Committee, Vericel may grant to Mr. Michel stock and other equity awards pursuant to Vericel's then-current equity plan.
+Mr. Michel's target annual incentive compensation is currently 45% of his base salary.
+Under the Michel Employment Agreement, from time to time and at the discretion of the Compensation Committee, Vericel may grant to Mr. Michel equity awards pursuant to Vericel's then-current equity plan.